MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/Project_01/README.md

 * When to use segmentation
 * How to handle ambiguous cases

+### Example rules

+* Label only objects that are clearly visible.
+* Draw bounding boxes tightly around the visible part of the object.
+* If an object is partially occluded, label the visible portion only.
+* If an object is too unclear to identify, do not label it.
+* Use polygons only when the object shape requires more precision than a bounding box.

-The guidelines are designed to promote **consistency, accuracy, and reproducibility** throughout the annotation process.
+The guidelines are designed to promote consistency, accuracy, and reproducibility throughout the annotation process.

 ---